marcelohmariano/grpc-go-demo/README.md

-# grpc-go-demo
+# gRPC Demo

-A simple app demonstrating how to use gRPC with Go
+A simple app for demonstrating how to use gRPC with Go.